F05

 • 1.
 Check airflow: With the door closed for several minutes and then opened, place your hand near the air outlets in the refrigerator compartment.
 Little or no airflow suggests a fan issue.

 • 6.
 Spin test: Gently rotate the fan blades by hand.
-If stiff or seized, the motor is likely defective.
+If they are stiff or seized, the motor is likely defective.

 • 7.
 Replace the fan motor: Order the correct V-ZUG evaporator fan motor assembly.
 Transfer any mounting brackets or grommets from the old motor and reinstall, ensuring the blades do not rub against the housing.